 The Walter R. Sullivan Field (1995) includes the baseball diamond, concession stand and restrooms.
-In 2006, a new 30' x 100' building was constructed to house the coaches' offices, a locker room and shower facility, storage room and indoor batting cage.
+In 2006, a new 30 foot x 100 foot building was constructed to house the coaches' offices, a locker room and shower facility, storage room and indoor batting cage.
 Five tennis courts are located west of the stadium.

 The Fred and Jewett Taylor Chapel (1998) is located next to the Ewing Administration Building.
 It is complete with an organ, piano, carillons, bride's room and restroom.
 It seats 100-115 people and serves as a site for many functions on campus such as devotionals, special ceremonies, weddings, etc. The Taylor Chapel was a project of the Copiah-Lincoln Foundation and the Alumni Association.

 The Billy B. Thames Conference Center (1999) is located at the Wesson Campus.
 The facility offers approximately 19,000 square feet of quality meeting space equipped with state-of-the-art technology for training, workshops and seminars, a banquet hall with an adjacent full-service kitchen, and features four hotel rooms for accommodating overnight stays.
-In addition to The Thames Center staff, the center houses the staff offices of the Workforce Education Center, a division of the college's Career, Technical and Workforce Education.
+In addition to The Thames

+Center staff, the center houses the staff offices of the Workforce Development Center.

-The Tri-Plex Apartments (1959) contain three furnished two-bedroom apartments for female honor students.
-Four students are housed in each apartment.
+The Tri-Plex Apartments (1959) contain three two-bedroom apartments for faculty and staff.